 Greece Tour 2007

-In 2007, the Department of Classics offered CLAS/VISA 3M23, an exploration of the major sites and museums of mainland Greece.
+In 2007, the Department of Classics and Archaeology offered CLAS/VISA 3M23, an exploration of the major sites and museums of mainland Greece.
 The study tour, led by Dr. Allison Glazebrook, included Attica, the Peloponnese, Northern Greece, and a day trip to the island of Aegina.
 The course focused on the history, sites and monuments from the Mycenaeans to Alexander the Great and beyond.
 The tour was run in conjunction with The Athens Centre, Greece.
 Students received three hours of instruction in modern Greek and group dinners introduced students to the cuisine of modern Greece.

 Rome Tour 2003

-In 2001 and 2003, the Department of Classics in conjunction with the Department of Modern Languages, Literatures, and Cultures offered the Study Tour as CLAS/ITAL/VISA 4M01: Monumental Rome From Romulus to the Renaissance.
+In 2001 and 2003, the Department of Classics and Archaeology in conjunction with the Department of Modern Languages, Literatures, and Cultures offered the Study Tour as CLAS/ITAL/VISA 4M01: Monumental Rome From Romulus to the Renaissance.
 The four-week course comprised daily walking tours of the city of Rome, with lectures and student presentations at important sites such as the Forum, the Colosseum, the Palatine Hill, and so on.
 The course also included trips to archaeological sites such as Pompeii or Ostia, to allow students to view an ancient town in a less altered condition.
 In 2003, the students also took a trip to Florence to view comparative material for the Renaissance portion of the course.